viccon/sturdyc/README.md

 	}
 ```

-IDs can often be fetched from multiple data sources.
-Hence, we'll want to
+IDs can often be used to fetch data from multiple data sources.
+As an example,
+we might use an userId to fetch orders, payments, shipment options, etc. Hence,
+if we're using the cache with an API client, we'll want to prefix this user ID
-prefix the ID in order to make the cache key unique.
-The package provides more
+with the actual endpoint we're using in order to make the cache key unique.

-functionality for this that we'll see later on, but for now we'll use the most
+The package provides more functionality for this that we'll see later on, but
-simple version which adds a string prefix to every ID:
+for now we'll use the most simple version which adds a string prefix to every
+ID:

 ```go
 	keyPrefixFn := cacheClient.BatchKeyFn("my-data-source")